Migration of Hemoglobin in Alkaline Electrophoresis

 • Hemoglobin S lies between hemoglobin A2 and Hemoglobin F.

-• Hemoglobin H and Bart's hemoglobin are unstable and very fast moving placing them past hemoglobin A and near the anode with hemoglobin H being the fastest of the two.
+• Hemoglobin H and Bart's hemoglobin are unstable and fast-moving, placing them past hemoglobin A and near the anode, with hemoglobin H being the fastest.

 Relative migrations of hemoglobin variants on alkaline electrophoresis can be seen below.